 So from here on out, I aim to do a better job of speaking up.
 And here is my first exhortation: resist the pattern-spiders, people.
 Fight them as hard as you can.

 Love the NRA?
 Ask yourself where their open-carry fervor went when Tamir Rice and John Crawford were shot for even appearing to exercise their 2nd-amendment rights.

 Think this Ferguson mess would be better if we'd voted in more Democrats?
 Gotta deal with the fact that the prosecutor on the Darren Wilson case (not to mention the state governor and the president) is a Democrat.

 Big on men's rights?
 Can't sit this one out: the overwhelming number of black boys and men who are incarcerated or killed by police, *especially* for appearing 'threatening', makes the problem of gender profiling incredibly clear.

 Feminist at heart?
-Definitely can't sit this one out: chivalrous lynchings have officially fallen out of fashion, but those deaths and convictions above are still being perpetuated by white feminine finger-pointing.
+Definitely can't sit this one out: not only does a movement advocating equality for everyone need to stand up when it's men's turn on the institutional chopping block, but it also has to acknowledge that those deaths and convictions above are still being perpetuated by white feminine finger-pointing.

 I'll stop here, because snark is unbecoming, and you wonderful people have almost-certainly done more than I have (which is again, shamefully close to nothing.)
 But you get my point: we are biologically programmed to look for patterns, build a worldview around them, and then sort out everything we encounter in a way that fits that vision.
 Making changes to that framework - demolishing bits we've realized were wrong, making new additions, remodelling the existing parts to fit together in a different way - is uncomfortable, messy, and different every time.